 The Liberal Arts Core (LAC) identifies the knowledge, skills, values, beliefs and habits-of-mind that Freed-Hardeman University (FHU) aspires for its undergraduate students to obtain.
 The University's general education requirements are embodied in the outcomes identified in the LAC.
 These Essential Learning Outcomes (ELOs) were crafted by the American Association of Colleges and Universities (AAC&U) Liberal Education and America's Promise (LEAP) Initiative.
 According to LEAP, these outcomes are "essential" to a liberal arts education.
 In addition, LEAP initiated the VALUE (Valid Assessment of Liberal Undergraduate Education) Initiative to facilitate the assessment of these ELOs.
 In collaboration with faculty across the country, rubrics were designed to assess student achievement across the four-year undergraduate experience.

 FHU has identified two assessment points for the Liberal Arts Core: Baseline and Endpoint.
-Baseline assessments are administered in LAC courses during the student's freshman and/or sophomore years.
-Endpoint assessments are administered in educational program "capstone-type" courses during the student's senior year.
+Baseline assessments are administered during First-Year Experience.
+Endpoint assessments are administered during the student's senior year.
 Data collected from these assessment points will be used to track student achievement over time.
 Teams of faculty have been organized to score student work.
 These same teams will also review assessment results and make recommendations for improvement to academic leadership.

-A total of 11 ELOs were adopted by the University.
-Six will be assessed in "even" years and five will be assessed in "odd" years.
-The following table identifies each ELO and its next assessment year, assessment point and assessment team members:
+A total of six ELOs were adopted by the University to be assessed on an annual basis.
+The following table identifies each ELO and assessment team members:

 Assessment Team Members